Seaward 23

-The design was built by Hake Yachts in the United States, from 1984 until 2002, but it is now out of production.
+The Seaward 23 is a recreational keelboat.
+It is a development of the Seaward 22.
+It was built by Hake Yachts in the United States, from 1984 until 2002, but it is now out of production.

 Design

 The Seaward 23 is a recreational keelboat, built predominantly of solid fiberglass, with wood trim.
 It has a fractional sloop rig, a plumb stem with a bowsprit, a vertical transom, a transom-hung rudder controlled by a tiller or optional wheel and a fixed wing keel.
 The cabin has rectangular ports.
 A free-standing catboat rig, with a carbon fiber mast was a factory option.
 The boat displaces 2700 lb and carries 900 lb of ballast.

 The boat has a draft of 2.08 ft with the standard wing keel.

 The boat is normally fitted with a small 6 to 8 hp outboard motor or optional inboard Yanmar diesel engine for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin and an aft cabin with a double berth on the port side.
 The galley is located on the starboard side just forward of the companionway ladder and is equipped with a single-burner stove and a sink.
 An icebox is located on the port side under the cockpit.
 Cabin headroom is 54 in.

 The design has a PHRF racing average handicap of 285 and a hull speed of 5.8 kn.